docker/docs/content/security/for-admins/hardened-desktop/settings-management/admin-console-configure.md

    > [!NOTE]
    >
-   > If a policy is assigned to all users, it sets the policy as the global default policy.
+   > If a settings policy is assigned to all users, it sets the policy as the global default policy.
+You can only have one global settings policy at a time.
+   > If a user already has a user-specific settings policy assigned, the user-specific policy takes precedence over a global policy.

+   > [!TIP]
+   >
+   > Before setting a global settings policy, it is recommended that you first test it as a user-specific policy to make sure you're happy with the changes before proceeding.

 6. Configure the settings for the policy.
 Go through each setting and select your chosen setting state.
 You can choose
    - **User-defined**.